PedroZappa/strudel.zedro/README.md

 ## Workflow

-1. The user starts the server with `bun run dev`.
+1. The user starts the server with `bun run serve`.
 2. The server launches, starts a Playwright-controlled browser, and attempts to connect to a Neovim socket.
 3. The user configures their Neovim with the `strudel-integration.lua` plugin, which ensures a socket is available.
 4. Inside Neovim, the user writes Strudel code in a buffer.
 5. Using a keymap (e.g., `<leader>ss`), the user sends the code to the server.
-6. The server receives the code and uses Playwright to execute it within the Strudel.cc iframe.
+6. The server receives the code and uses Playwright to execute it within the Strudel.cc REPL.
 7. Change the code, hit send again (`<leader>ss`), and the REPL is updated with the contents of the Neovim buffer.

 ## Key Technologies